 Things to Consider

 Professional groomers use different sizes of blades for your dog’s body, ears, face, legs, and tail, all depending on the breed of your dog.
 You also need to consider the type of fur your dog has such as curly or straight, and matted or fine.
 Some dog clippers come with multiple blade sizes, but some only come with one size.
+Read our article about the best dog clippers for an overview of the various clippers that are available on the market.

 The competition between brands has led the manufacturers to create some specialty clippers with what they call proprietary blades, meaning that they are only compatible with clippers made by the same brand.
 If you see something that says “for some models only,” keep in mind that those blades will not be universal.